FreedomIntelligence/PlatoLM/README.md

 <img src="https://github.com/FreedomIntelligence/ReaLM/assets/73695787/e034f4db-5248-437e-83dd-aa3a940add70" alt="key" width="50%" height="50%">

-We just mask the questions of real users and accordingly, only calculate their loss for the purpose of modifying the learning objective.
+We just `mask the questions of real users` and accordingly, only `calculate their loss` for the purpose of `modifying the learning objective`.
 In addition, we use a dyadic prompt template to instruct our backbone.

 The main difference between us and other research is shown below.